 INCOSE Systems Exchange Café

-The Systems Exchange Café is a virtual meeting run on Zoom.
-It is based on the idea of a “book club”, where attendees come to meeting to discuss a book they agreed to read the time before.
+The fundamental premise is based on the idea of a “book club”, where attendees come to meeting to discuss a topic / theme / book they agreed the time before.
 In the meeting they raise points raised in the book, debate the issues, and select a book for next time.